-Heating season - Low Humidity, Dry.
+Heating season, low humidity, dry.
 All heating methods create dry, low humidity conditions.
 Humidifiers are recommended to prevent excessive shrinkage or gapping in wood floors due to seasonal periods of low humidity.

-Non-Heating Season and Coastal or Waterfront Areas - High Humidity, Wet During the non-heating season proper humidity levels should be maintained by using an air conditioner or dehumidifier.
+Non-heating season and coastal or waterfront areas, high humidity, wet.
+During the non-heating season or in areas with high humidity year round, proper humidity levels should be maintained through the use of an air conditioner or dehumidifier.

-Manufacturer warranties do not cover natural expansion and contraction which results in separation between planks, or damage caused by excessively low or high humidity.
+Manufacturer warranties do not cover natural expansion and contraction that results in separation between planks or damage caused by excessively low or high humidity.
 Seasonal gapping is not considered a manufacturing defect.